Ivoripuion/Thoughts/README.md

-# some notes and thoughts
+# some notes and thoughts about CTF

 ## 2019-8-25